mozartfish/technical-reference/docs/tools.md

 My goal as a machine learning engineer is to build tools that make data and models more accessible and interpretable.
 In particular, I am excited about working at the intersection of machine learning, math, interactive visualization, data science and software engineering to help solve problems across data domains.

-In the following sections I describe my work and tool setup for the problems I work on.
+In the following sections I describe the tools that I use for the problems I currently work on.
 I'd also like to thank Ryan Stutsman whose teaching and office hours pushed me to understand my tools to at least 1/8 of his knowledge which I learned the hard way comes from countless hours of debugging, experimentation and writing software.

-**Note: This page is getting constantly updated - Last update: April 13, 2025.**
+**Note: This page is getting constantly updated - Last update: April 15, 2025.**

 ## General Tools
 ### Editors + IDES